GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials/README.md

 - ### **JavaScript Testing**

 [JS Hint](https://jshint.com/) was used to check the quality and functionality of the JavaScript code.
-No major issues were flagged and the rest of the feedback was directed at syntax tidying up to make the code cleaner.
+No significant issues were recorded and the rest of the feedback was directed at tidying up the syntax.

 - ### **User Testing**